Devparikh165/Job-Search-AI-Agent/README.md

 ### Enter job search assistant: Your Personal Job Search Assistant

-job search assistant steps in as a game-changing solution to these challenges.
+Job Search Assistant steps in as a game-changing solution to these challenges.
 It's not just a tool; it's your tireless, 24/7 job search partner.
 By automating the most time-consuming aspects of the job search process, it allows you to focus on what truly matters - preparing for interviews and developing your professional skills.

 ## Features